 Duquesne University (Pittsburgh, PA): Students admitted to the Ph.D. program receive an assistantship renewable for five years.
 Ph.D. assistantships include stipends and full tuition waivers.
-For the 2018-19 academic year, the stipend is $18,000.
+The stipend is $18,000.

 Florida State University (Tallahassee, FL): In recent years, all admitted students on both the MA track and the PhD track have been fully funded.
 Funding includes a tuition waiver and a stipend, as well as payment of the health insurance premium.

 Fordham University (New York, NY): Graduate assistantships and fellowships are available that include a tuition scholarship and a stipend.
 Approximately seven financial aid awards per year to students entering the doctoral program in philosophy.
 Each award is guaranteed for six years contingent upon satisfactory academic performance and progress toward the degree.